 As we go about our daily business without giving it much of a thought, land, with volcanoes, is indeed the ideal habitat for mankind.

 This is an excerpt from chapter 4.3.1 of Inventory of the Universe.

 Volcanoes are as dangerous as they are majestic.
 Over 50 eruptions rock our planet every year.
 This video from National Geographic helps you understand what causes volcanoes to form and erupt—and shows where they are most likely to be found.

 This next video about volcanoes unlocks the mystery of this worldwide majestic phenomena.
 They are part of the land piece of our puzzle: Inventory of the Universe

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, Let’s Play with Earth–from Volcanoes to Soil
+Please use the Social Network links just below to share this information from The Explanation, Let’s Play with Earth–from Volcanoes to Soil